Need Help?

 ASCIA Action Plan and medications

-• Take at least two adrenaline (epinephrine) injectors (such as Anapen® or EpiPen®).
+• Take at least two adrenaline (epinephrine) devices (such as Anapen® or EpiPen®).
 More if you can.

-• Take copies of your ASCIA Action Plan for Anaphylaxis and ASCIA Travel Plan for People at Risk of Anaphylaxis to give to the ship medical centre/hospital and childcare.
-Remember!
-Make sure you always keep a copy with your own medical kit/s.
+• Take copies of your ASCIA Action Plan for Anaphylaxis and ASCIA Travel Plan for People at Risk of Anaphylaxis.
+Keep a copy with your adrenaline devices and give a copy to the ship medical centre/hospital and childcare.

 • Pack your medication prescriptions, as well as enough medication to last for the entire time you are cruising.

-• Cruise cabins often have a small refrigerator so you may be able to take along appropriate snacks for both on the cruise line and shore trips.
+• Cruise cabins often have a small refrigerator so you may be able to take appropriate snacks for both on the cruise and shore trips.

 • Don’t forget containers with lids to store snacks.